Alisha-lal/doclens-document-intelligence/README.md

 PyMuPDF provides efficient PDF text and page extraction.

-Block-level information allows the application to reconstruct a more natural reading order rather than relying only on the PDF's internal object order.
+Block-level information allows the application to reconstruct a more natural reading order instead of relying only on the PDF's internal object order.

 ## Tesseract + pytesseract